phek/cipher_bruteforce/README.md

 **exit** - Exits the program after finishing it's current work (Always use this to prevent missing results)

 ## Server Installation
-Extract the server folder to a location of your choice.
+Extract the server folder to a location of your choice, then run install.bat on windows or _npm install_ in a command line on other platforms.

 ### Run Server (Requires NPM)
 Navigate to the _server_ folder.